 It wasn't too long before George began finding comedy gigs and occasional film and TV work.
 In 1990 he got his first small film role in the comedy Ski Patrol.
 He followed that up three years later with a larger role in another comedy, Fatal Instinct.
 He was offered a part in 1995's Desperado, but turned it down saying he didn't want to be in a movie he felt negatively portrayed Latinos.
-By 2002 he had his own TV series, George Lopez, and it would have a successful five year run and establish him as one of the top Latino entertainers in Hollywood.
+By 2002 he had his own TV series, George Lopez, and it would have a successful five-year run and establish him as one of the top Latino entertainers in Hollywood.

-It was during this period that Lopez learned he had a genetic condition which caused kidney deterioration.
+It was during this period that Lopez learned he had a genetic condition that caused kidney deterioration.
 After wrapping the fourth season of George Lopez in 2005, he underwent a kidney transplant, a gift from his wife Ann.
 The transplant was a success, but the marriage was failing and the couple divorced in 2011.